johonkanen/ac_inout_psu/README.md

 A vhdl implementation for a 3kW single phase input/output power supply control and communications.
 Power supply has gigabit ethernet and uart communications.
 Hardware test code currently developed in source/system_control/system_components/system_components.vhd

+There is a run_ghdl_testbenches.bat file that can be run on console to trigger testbenches.

 A companion website with some descriptions on the project can be found at https://hardwaredescriptions.com